waltervanheuven/auto-alt-text/README.md

 # Auto-Alt-Text

-Automatically create `Alt Text` for images in Powerpoint presentations using Multimodal Large Language Models (MLLM) or Visual-Language (VL) pre-trained models.
-The Python script will create a text file with the generated `Alt Text` as well as apply these to the images in the PowerPoint file and save the updated Powerpoint to a new file.
+Automatically create `Alt Text` for images and other objects in Powerpoint presentations using Multimodal Large Language Models (MLLM) or Visual-Language (VL) pre-trained models.
+The Python script will create a text file with the generated `Alt Text` as well as apply these to the images and objects in the PowerPoint file and save the updated Powerpoint to a new file.

 The script supports currently the following models: